Mylaana/AresExpedition/README.md

 # Architecture and Concepts
 ## Technologies used :
 Frontend: Angular 17
-Backend: Java Spring (websocket STOMP)
+Backend: Java 23
-API: Java Spring
+API: Java Spring Boot, websocket STOMP
-Script: Python
+Misc: script in Python

 ## Testing
 Frontend: Automated tests (unit & integration): Jasmine, Karma, Istanbul.
 Target code coverage > 80%
+Backend: Junit

 ## Architecture & Design pattern
 - MVC: game-event-component and its handlers being the 'main' controller, game-state-service being the main model
-- Event Driven Architecture: The whole front uses RJXS system and a custom pile duo to resolve most game events.
+- Event Driven Architecture: RXJS and a custom event pile for frontend.
+- STOMP over Websocket: connection between clients and server for fast two-ways communication.

 ## CI/CD
 ### CI
 - GitHub Actions
-- Feature branches will be merged in Development-QA branch
-- Development-QA will trigger automated tests
+- Automated test on branch push
-- If tests are successfull, create a PR and automerge to main branch
+- If tests are successfull, create a PR and automerge to main branch (to be added).

-### CD
+### CD (to be added)
 - Triggerred when new code is merged on main branch
 - Tech used TBD

 # WIP :
 ## Refactoring :
-gameEventComponent: add back optional sell button & Lockpile control text with image component: cleanup the code project card list component : split the component into multiple ones (selector/hand/played)
+gameEventComponent: add back optional sell button & Lockpile control text with image component: refactoring project card list component : split the component into multiple ones (selector/hand/played)
 test needs: empty components from the app logic and transfer it into services/classes
-global: cleaning of code  (renaming, etc.)
+global: removing obvious comments

 ## New features :
 ### Phase cards
 Phase 3
-Phase card project full effect (owner and general)
-Phase card upgraded effects
+Phase 1 & 2 bug: build button can be clicked without card selected Phase 5/draw feature bug: no cards sent by server

 ### Cards
 Discard Event should "lock" the Sell card button while being resolved